GAME RESULTGame Result

 " I felt that during the early part of the season we were able to achieve our intended style of play: force opponents to adapt to our style, use the whole pitch and win the ball aggressively.
 However, after the restart, in the summer heat we failed to pressure opponents, impose ourselves and use our speed.
 Today was a perfect example of that, the way we are vulnerable to counter attacks.
 We are going in the right direction but need to be stronger in all areas.

-Following the way we lost to Kobe last week we knew we had to be more agressive today.
+Following the way we lost to Kobe last week we knew we had to be more aggressive today.
 Ueslei and Vastic are great players and we were prepared for them; we felt that if we could bring our sidebacks into play we had a chance.
 In the first half we did with Kaji, Ishikawa and Kelly combining well.
 Our goal was a result of that work.
 But again we gave away a goal early in the second half and although we created more chances came up short once more.
 We are better able to maintain possession than before but need to raise our game in all areas.
 Hopefully this bitter experience will spur us on in the second stage ".

 Grampus manager Verdenik: